 Hipparchus table of chords was based on a circle, divided into 360 degrees, where each degree is further divided into 60 minutes.
 Toomer retrieved this table by adopting the mathematical approach used by Hipparchus.
-Then the radius of the circle is 60/2π = 3438 minutes, and the chord function of Hipparchus is related to sine function by 1/2(Crd 2a)= 3438(sin a).
-According to Toomer, Hipparchus calculated his Crd function at 7.5º intervals and determined the value at intermediate points, using the method of linear interpolation.
-In the view of Toomer, this table is computable with some basic formulae, that might be known to Hipparchus.
+Then, the radius of the circle is 60/2π = 3438 minutes, and the chord function of Hipparchus is related to sine function by 1/2(Crd 2a)= 3438(sin a).
+According to Toomer, Hipparchus calculated his cord function at 7.5º intervals and determined the value at intermediate points, using the method of linear interpolation.
+According to Toomer, this table is computable with some basic formulae that might be known to Hipparchus.

 3. Schroder–Hipparchus number

 Schroder-Hipparchus numbers are also known as super-Catalan numbers, the little Schroder numbers, or the Hipparchus numbers.
 It is an integer sequence that can be used to count the number of ways to arrange parenthesis in a sequence, to count the number of ways of arranging 10 digits, etc. The Schroder number sequence is 1, 1, 3, 11, 45, 197, 903, 4279, 20793, 103049, ….
 In 1870, Ernst Schroeder reintroduced the concept of Schroder numbers – his latest discovery of that time.
 Nobody had the idea that two thousand years ago, one of the greatest ancient astronomers, Hipparchus, was already using these numbers.
 In the picture below, we can see the subdivision of polygons in several ways.
 Here the nth number in the sequence counts the number of different ways of subdividing a polygon with n + 1 sides into smaller polygons by adding diagonals of the original polygon.